- Bladder pain

 BLU-5937, a highly selective P2X3 antagonist, has the potential to be a differentiated treatment option for chronic cough and chronic pruritus patients.

 P2X3, a key sensory receptor in the peripheral nervous system, is responsible for irritation and pain.
 Its targeting has been validated as a rational approach for treating symptoms of chronic cough in multiple clinical trials.
-It is well-known and widely-documented that a low-selectivity P2X3 antagonist has an adverse effect on taste, likely due to the inhibition of P2X2/3 receptors on the taste buds.
-BELLUS Health believes its highly selective P2X3 antagonist (>1500 fold) can reduce coughing in patients with chronic cough, while maintaining taste function, by not inhibiting P2X2/3 receptors.
+However, it is well-known and widely-documented that a P2X3 antagonist with low selectivity has an adverse effect on taste, likely due to the inhibition of P2X2/3 receptors on the taste buds.
+On the other hand, a highly selective P2X3 antagonist may not inhibit P2X2/3 receptors, resulting in decreased cough frequency with minimal taste loss.
+In the Phase 2 RELIEF trial, BELLUS Health’s highly selective P2X3 antagonist (>1500 fold) reduced coughing in chronic cough patients with a higher baseline cough count, a pre-specified sub-group in the study (all patients at or above the baseline median average of 32.4 coughs per hour), while maintaining taste function.

 Based on similarities between the manifestation of the symptoms of cough and pruritus, BELLUS Health also believes BLU-5937 may be a promising, novel therapeutic for chronic pruritus associated with atopic dermatitis.